M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Introduction

 \section{Introduction}

 Among the planets in the solar system, Earth, Mercury, and the gas giants possess a global intrinsic magnetic field due to an active internal dynamo process.
 This is the dominant driver in the deflection and thermalization of the solar wind plasma.
 The region where the solar wind dynamic is influenced by the planet's magnetic field is called the magnetosphere.
 However, other planets such as Mars \citep{dubinin2015} and large solar system bodies like the Moon do not show such a dynamo and therefore lack a global intrinsic magnetic field.
-These bodies can still have local intrinsic magnetic fields --- Mars possesses strong magnetic anomalies (crustal fields) of up to \SI{300}{\nano\tesla} \citep{mittelholz2017} at its surface --- but in general, the large scale interaction with the solar wind of such systems is much different.
+These bodies can still have local intrinsic magnetic fields --- Mars possesses strong magnetic anomalies (crustal fields) of up to \SI{700}{\nano\tesla} at 200 km altitude, which are at least one order of magnitude more intense than the crustal fields on Earth \citep{Langlais_etal2019} --- but in general, the large scale interaction with the solar wind of such systems is much different.
 For Mars, the direct interaction with the upper-atmosphere generates the so called induced magnetosphere \citep{sanchez2021}.
 The different regions of the Martian magnetosphere are presented in \autoref{fig:magnetosphere}.
 Referring to the numbers in the figure, the Interplanetary Magnetic Field (IMF, 2) draped around the planet interacts with the solar wind (1), forming a bow shock (BS, 3) and a magnetic pileup boundary (MPB, 4), resembling the magnetopause at Earth, as dayside boundary regions \citep{art_Trotignon_2006} above the ionosphere (5).
 On the nightside, there is the magnetotail with its two lobes (7) that are separated by a plasma sheet (8), directed in opposite directions \citep{eastwood2008}.
 Due to the induced character of the magnetosphere, the average sub-solar bow shock distance (3) at 0.63 planetary radii from the surface \citep{art_Trotignon_2006} is much shorter than compared to e.\,g.
 Earth at about 13 Earth radii.
-The weak crustal fields (6) of Mars only reach up to 0.38 Martian radii \citep{CRIDER2004152}.
+The crustal fields (6) of Mars can standoff the solar wind \citep{Brain_etal2003}.